mtconnect/cppagent/README.md

 ###Top level configuration items####

-* BufferSize	The 2^X number of slots available in the circular buffer for samples, events, and conditions.
+* `BufferSize` - The 2^X number of slots available in the circular buffer for samples, events, and conditions.

     *Default*: 17 -> 2^17 = 131,072 slots.

-* CheckpointFrequency	The frequency checkpoints are created in the stream.
+* `CheckpointFrequency` - The frequency checkpoints are created in the stream.
 This is used for current with the at argument.
 This is an advanced configuration item and should not be changed unless you understand the internal workings of the agent.

     *Default*: 1000

-* Devices	The XML file to load that specifies the devices and is supplied as the result of a probe request.
+* `Devices` - The XML file to load that specifies the devices and is supplied as the result of a probe request.
 If the key is not found the defaults are tried.

     *Default*s: probe.xml or Devices.xml

-* PidFile	UNIX only.
+* `PidFile` - UNIX only.
 The full path of the file that contains the process id of the daemon.
 This is not supported in Windows.

     *Default*: agent.pid

-* Port	The port number the agent binds to for requests.
+* `Port`	- The port number the agent binds to for requests.

     *Default*: 5000

 ###Adapter configuration items###

-* Adapters Adapters begins a list of device blocks.
+* `Adapters` - Adapters begins a list of device blocks.
 If the Adapters are not specified and the Devices file only contains one device, a default device entry will be created with an adapter located on the localhost and port 7878 associated with the device in the devices